New York's Times Square 'Kiss Cam' back on after groping problems

-NEW YORK (Reuters) - Cosmetics company Revlon switched on its “Kiss Cam” in New York’s Times Square on Tuesday, four days after the interactive billboard went dark over complaints that it was attracting gropers.
+NEW YORK, Oct 13 (Reuters) - Cosmetics company Revlon switched on its “Kiss Cam” in New York’s Times Square on Tuesday, four days after the interactive billboard went dark over complaints that it was attracting gropers.

 City and law enforcement officials have been increasingly concerned with the state of Times Square, previously known as New York’s hub for peep shows and other X-rated attractions but cleaned up in the 1990s and transformed into a family-friendly destination.